 This might not seem to make sense initially, but here are the five reasons why this is the case:

-1. Clearly set boundaries
+1. Clearly sets project boundaries

 By defining your requirements based on your business process you are defining and placing boundaries around what it is that you are replacing or changing.
-This is, of course very obvious when you come to think about it.

 Business process A goes from here… to here and does (a), (b), (c) and (d).
 The outputs from this are ‘xy’ and ‘yz’.

 When you start work on developing your new system it is designed to do (j).

 From your requirements, you see you’ve got a problem.